grunitech/express-_basics_demo/readme.md

 Git set initial commit (note: in step 2 we set up the git with git init)

 17. git add .
-    adds to the next commit the files that were changes except those specified in ".gitignore" or in a
+ -> adds to the next commit the files that were changes except those specified in ".gitignore" or in a
     directory (folder) which specifed in ".gitignore"

-18. git commit -m "initial commit" do a commit with the message "initial commit"
+18. git commit -m "initial commit"
+->  do a commit with the message "initial commit"

 Run the project

 19. mkdir src
-    (In Mac) create a folder named "src" in current path
+->  (In Mac) create a folder named "src" in current path

 20. mkdir dist
-    (In Mac) create a folder named "dist" from current path
+->  (In Mac) create a folder named "dist" from current path

 21. cd src
-    (In both Mac and Windows) enter the directory "src"
+->  (In both Mac and Windows) enter the directory "src"

 22. touch app.ts
-    (In Mac) create a file named "app", in the directory "src" since an extension was specified will be ".ts"
+->  (In Mac) create a file named "app", in the directory "src" since an extension was specified will be ".ts"

 23. cd ..
-    exit the current dirctory to the one above it
+->  exit the current dirctory to the one above it

 24. npm run build
-    see step 15, for further explanation.
+->  see step 15, for further explanation.

 25. npm run start
-    see step 16, for further explanation.
+->  see step 16, for further explanation.

+Check the server:

+28. in src/middle.ts there is further explantions